joeycastillo/voteforthedemocrat/readme.md

 The `copyright_line`, like the `photo_terms` field, should be filled in with the appropriate attributions for the candidate's bio.

 Finally, below the front matter is the bio itself. **For the moment, I'm aiming for 400-500 words per candidate**, written in the third person (i.e. not "I believe that," but "Candidate Smith believes...").
-In some cases, campaign websites have bios that can fit this format; in other cases, I've raided Ballotpedia.
+In some cases, campaign websites have bios that can fit this format; in other cases, I've raided Ballotpedia or brazenly rewritten official campaign bios.
 If you're passionate about your candidate and want to write something better than what's there now, please have at!
-I'll fully admit that not every bio has equal quality at the moment, but the goal of this site is to tout all of the Democratic candidates, and a great bio is crucial to this effort.
+The goal of this site is to tout all of the Democratic candidates, and a great bio is crucial to this effort.

 ## Adding a New Candidate